Skip to main content

 When District Nurse Training in Lancashire transferred into higher education, we tutors took with us several historical documents and as the last qualified District Nurse Tutor to leave the University, I salvaged a very important book of District Nursing history.
 This has been donated to the Queen’s Nursing Institute and is now in their archive, where I understand it is regularly accessed for historical information and interest.

-The book is a record of the district nurses and midwives who served the population of the ‘old’ County of Lancashire from the turn of the 19th century until just before the coming of the welfare state in 1948, listed by the local Nursing Associations they worked for.
+The book is a record of the district nurses and midwives who served the population of the ‘old’ County of Lancashire from the turn of the 19th century until just before the coming of the welfare state in 1948 (pictured right), listed by the local Nursing Associations they worked for.
 Each Association is listed in alphabetical order page by page and includes areas no longer in Lancashire such as Garston (Merseyside) and Vickerstown (Cumbria).
 Earby, now in Lancashire, is not mentioned, so presumably at the time of the records it was in Yorkshire.

 Each proforma page invites the same information, but of course the nature of the information given is very different.
 It is possible to identify the likely health status of the districts, which varied from industrial to rural.
 Many districts, particularly in rural areas, had a nurse undertaking the dual role of district nurse and midwife.